Maria Martynova

 Conclusion:

-Retina layer segmentation is crucial for the accurate detection of pathologies in the eye, especially in the field of ophthalmology and medical imaging.
+OCT layer segmentation is crucial for the accurate detection of pathologies in the eye, especially in the field of ophthalmology and medical imaging.
 Here are several reasons why it is important:

 Precise Diagnosis: Retina layer segmentation provides a detailed map of the different retinal layers, which helps in the precise diagnosis of various eye conditions.
 It allows clinicians to identify the exact location of abnormalities, such as cysts, hemorrhages, or lesions, within the retina.